Romani music: France

 Gypsy jazz is popular in France, and was primarily innovated by Romani jazz guitarist and composer Django Reinhardt.

 Spain

-The Calé Roma in Spain have contributed significantly to the Andalusian musical tradition known as flamenco.
+The Calé Romani people in Spain have contributed significantly to the Andalusian musical tradition known as flamenco.
 The genre is often associated with Romani people as it developed amongst the Romani minority, although it is based upon folkloric music traditions of southern Spain.
 A number of famous flamenco artists are Romani.

 Russia

 A choir in Russia was the Sokolovsky choir.

 In 1931, a public Romani theatre, Romen Theatre, has been established in Moscow incorporating Romani music and dance into theatrical performances.